 \section{Introduction}

 The key challenge of interpretability research is to scalably explain the many unanticipated behaviors of neural networks (NNs).
 Much recent work explains NN behaviors in terms of coarse-grained model components, for example by implicating certain induction heads in in-context learning \citep{olsson2022context} or MLP modules in factual recall \citep[][\textit{inter alia}]{meng2022locating,geva-etal-2023-dissecting,nanda2023fact}.
 However, such components are generally polysemantic \citep{elhage2022superposition} and hard to interpret, making it difficult to apply mechanistic insights to downstream applications.
-On the other hand, prior methods analyzing behaviors in terms of fine-grained units \citep{kim2018interpretability,belinkov2022probing,geiger2023causal,zou2023representation} demand that researchers begin with the answer: they assume the existence of curated data that isolates the target behavior.
-Such approaches are not well-suited to the many cases where researchers cannot anticipate ahead of time how models internally implement their surprising behaviors.
+On the other hand, prior methods for analyzing behaviors in terms of fine-grained units \citep{kim2018interpretability,belinkov2022probing,geiger2023causal,zou2023representation} attempt to fit model internals to researcher-specified mechanistic hypotheses using researcher-curated data.
+These approaches are not well-suited to the many cases where researchers cannot anticipate ahead of time how models internally implement their surprising behaviors.

 We propose to explain model behaviors using fine-grained components that play narrow, interpretable roles.
-Doing so requires us to address two challenges: First, we must identify the correct fine-grained unit of analysis, since obvious choices like neurons\footnote{We use ``neuron'' to refer to a basis-aligned direction in an LM's latent space (not necessarily preceded by a nonlinearity).} are rarely interpretable, and units discovered via supervised methods require pre-existing hypotheses.
+Doing so requires us to address two challenges: First, we must identify an appropriate fine-grained unit of analysis, since obvious choices like neurons\footnote{We use ``neuron'' to refer to a basis-aligned direction in an LM's latent space (not necessarily preceded by a nonlinearity).} are rarely interpretable, and units discovered via supervised methods like linear probing require pre-existing hypotheses \citep{mueller2024questrightmediator}.
 Second, we must address the scalability problem posed by searching for causal circuits over a large number of fine-grained units.